Property Taxes & Special Assessments

 Q: When will I get credited for paying my taxes?

-A: You will be credited for paying your taxes online the moment you click the U.S. Bank Confirm button after going through our online payment process.
-Even though it might take 5 business days for your financial institution to process your transaction and send us your payment details, you will get credit for paying your taxes on the date and time that you click Confirm from the U.S. Bank payment site.
-To verify this, please print the U.S. Bank confirmation page or make sure your email address is entered correctly where requested so that you receive an email notification from U.S. Bank.
-Please keep in mind that it will take up to 5 business days to reflect your payment on the City of Madison Assessor's property lookup.
+A: You will be credited for paying your taxes online the moment you click the Pay button after going through our online payment process.
+Even though it might take 5 business days for your financial institution to process your transaction and send us your payment details, you will get credit for paying your taxes on the date and time that you click Pay on the KUBRA (our payment processing partner) payment site.
+(Think of it like paying with an old-fashioned check: the payment is considered made when you hand over the check, but it may take a few days before you see the funds leave your account.)
+To verify this, please print the receipt page or make sure your email address is entered correctly where requested so that you receive a payment confirmation email.
+Please keep in mind that it will take up to 5 business days to reflect your payment on the "Tax Details" page of the City of Madison's property look up site.

 Q: Can I use my credit card to pay my property taxes?